Looking for an employer of record in China? Here’s what you need to know

 2) Does China allow employers to do background checks?

 An employer is permitted to run specified background checks on employees as long as they have written consent from the employee and all checks are conducted in line with Chinese labor and privacy laws.
+This information is based on general regulatory guidance and may vary by region.

-3) What’s the minimum wage in China per hour?
+3) What’s the minimum wage in China per month?

 Disclaimer